Best Small Business Loan Alternative

 Let’s take a thorough look at how Fundbox works in order to understand why it can be a good option for your business loan.
 Here are some things to know about Fundbox:

-You can get funding for your business, on either 12 or 24 week repayment schedules, depending on your preference.
+You can get funding for your business, on either 12 or 24 weeks repayment schedules, depending on your preference.
 The higher duration will have a higher fee amount.
-If you pay early then the later fees can get eliminated.
+If you pay early, then the later fees can get eliminated.

 How to decide?